rmotilla/Context-Engineering-for-Multi-Agent-Systems/README.md

 <p align="center">See the <a href="./CHANGELOG.md">Changelog</a> for updates, fixes, and upgrades.</p>

-**November 18, 2025 Update:** Specific notebooks have been upgraded to leverage **GPT-5.1** and the latest OpenAI library standards for *improved performance and reasoning latency* when necessary.
-This update also includes fixes for the Moderation API to robustly handle structured agent outputs.
+**LLM API update:** Specific notebooks have been upgraded to leverage **GPT-5.1** and the latest OpenAI library standards for *improved performance and reasoning latency* when necessary.
+This update also includes fixes for the Moderation API to handle structured agent outputs robustly.
 For specific details on the affected notebooks and a full list of changes, please consult the <a href="./CHANGELOG.md">Changelog</a>.
 </p>

 <h2 align="center">